-1. Loading Facilities
+2. Loading Facilities

 - a.
-Outdoor loading facilities, including all docks and areas used for the storage and staging of materials must be screened from view by a wall or fully closed fence between six (6) and twelve (12) feet in height, as necessary to sufficiently screen delivery vehicles, and constructed of materials that are compatible with the principal building in terms of texture, quality, and color. - b.
-Exterior entrances and access to loading facilities that are fully enclosed within a building must have an opaque, self closing door constructed of materials that are compatible with the principal building in terms of texture, quality, and color. - c.
-Bay Loading facility doors are only permitted to be opened during loading and unloading activities.
+Outdoor loading facilities, including all docks and areas used for the storage and staging of materials must be screened from view by a wall or fully closed fence between six (6) and twelve (12) feet in height, as necessary to sufficiently screen delivery vehicles, and constructed of materials that are compatible with the PRINCIPAL BUILDING in terms of texture, quality, and color. - b.
+Exterior entrances and ACCESS to loading facilities that are fully enclosed within a BUILDING must have an opaque, self closing door constructed of materials that are compatible with the PRINCIPAL BUILDING in terms of texture, quality, and color. - c.
+Loading facility doors are only permitted to be opened during loading and unloading activities.

-2. Service Areas
+3. Service Areas

 - a.
-Trash collection, trash compaction, recycling collection and other similar service areas must be fully enclosed within a building or located to the side or rear of the buildings. - b.
-Exterior entrances and access to service areas that are fully enclosed within a building must have an opaque, self closing door constructed of materials that are compatible with the principal building in terms of texture, quality, and color. - C. Outdoor service areas that is visible from a public thoroughfare (excluding an alley), civic space, or abutting properties in the NR zoning district must be fully screened by a wall or fully closed fence at least six (6) feet in height with self-closing access doors and constructed of materials that are compatible with the principal building in terms of texture, quality, and color.
+Trash collection, trash compaction, recycling collection and other similar service areas must be fully enclosed within a BUILDING or located to the side or rear of the buildings. - b.
+Exterior entrances and ACCESS to Service areas that are fully enclosed within a BUILDING must have an opaque, self closing door constructed of materials that are compatible with the PRINCIPAL BUILDING in terms of texture, quality, and color. - c.
+Outdoor service areas that are visible from a public THOROUGHFARE (excluding an ALLEY), CIVIC SPACE, OR ABUTTING properties in the NR zoning district must be fully screened by a wall or fully closed fence at least six (6) feet in height with self-closing ACCESS doors and constructed of materials that are compatible with the PRINCIPAL BUILDING in terms of texture, quality, and color.

-3. Mechanical Equipment
+4. Mechanical Equipment

+a.
+Roof-Mounted

+- .
+Mechanical equipment, except roof-mounted sustainable energy systems, and elevator/stairwell penthouses must be set back at least ten (10) feet from the edge of the exterior wall of a BUILDING. - ii.
+New buildings must provide a parapet wall or other architectural element constructed of materials that are compatible with the PRINCIPAL BUILDING in terms of texture, quality, and color that screens the visibility of roof-mounted mechanical equipment from any a public THOROUGHFARE (excluding an ALLEY) or CIVIC SPACE.

+b.
+Wall-Mounted

+- Mechanical equipment is not permitted on any FACADE. - ii.
+Mechanical equipment on any surface that is visible from a public ThoroughFare (excluding an ALLEY) or CIVIC SPACE must be screened by landscaping or an opaque screen constructed of materials that are compatible with the PRINCIPAL BUILDING in terms of texture, quality, and color.

+c.
+Ground-Mounted

+- i.
+Mechanical equipment that is visible from a public THOROUGHFARE (excluding an ALLEY) or CIVIC SPACE must be screened by landscaping, a fence, or a wall constructed of materials that are compatible with the PRINCIPAL BUILDING in terms of texture, quality, and color. - Screening must be of a height equal to or greater than the height of the mechanical equipment being screened.

+10.9 COMMERCIAL SIGNS

 - a.
-Roof-Mounted - Mechanical equipment, except roof-mounted sustainable energy systems, and elevator/stairwell penthouses must be set back at least ten (10) feet from the edge of the exterior wall of a building. - ii.
-New buildings must provide a parapet wall or other architectural element constructed of materials that are compatible with the principal building in terms of texture, quality, and color that screens the visibility of roof-mounted mechanical equipment from any a public thoroughfare (excluding an alley) or civic space. - b.
-Wall-Mounted - i.
-Mechanical equipment is not permitted on any facade. - ii.
-Mechanical equipment on any surface that is visible from a public thoroughfare (excluding an alley) or civic space must be screened by landscaping or an opaque screen constructed of materials that are compatible with the principal building in terms of texture, quality, and color.

-- c.
-Ground-Mounted - i.
-Mechanical equipment that is visible from a public thoroughfare (excluding an alley) or civic space must be screened by landscaping, a fence, or a wall constructed of materials that are compatible with the principal building in terms of texture, quality, and color. - ii.
-Screening must be of a height equal to or greater than the height of the mechanical equipment being screened.

-10.8 SIGNS

-- a.
-To provide property owners and tenants reasonable and effective means for identifying street address, business name, goods sold or produced, and services provided to the public. - b.
+To provide PROPERTY OWNERS and tenants reasonable and effective means for identifying STREET address, business name, goods sold or produced, and services provided to the public. - b.
 To regulate the size, location, and physical design of temporary and permanent signs. - c.
 To preserve the cultural significance of architectural resources for the enjoyment and enrichment of the community. - d.
 To protect against the adverse impacts of visual clutter and excessive and/or confusing signs. - e.
 To promote legibility of the urban environment.